Sea Moss & Bladderwrack

 Sea moss is a natural source of iodine, an essential mineral the thyroid needs to produce hormones.* Since the thyroid regulates key functions like metabolism, energy levels, and mood, getting enough iodine is vital for overall well-being.*

-Promotes Healthy Hair, Skin, and Nails
+May Promote Healthy Hair, Skin, and Nails

 What are the Potential Side Effects of Sea Moss?